 Before the Surgery

-In Dr. Epstein’s words, the patient started with what “wasn’t a bad nose.”
+In Dr. Bared’s words, the patient started with what “wasn’t a bad nose.”
 The main concerns with the shape of her nose before surgery were similar to the concerns of many other patients seeking ethnic rhinoplasty.
 She had an undefined tip, which tended to droop a bit when she smiled.
 The tip was flat and looked slightly rounded when viewed from the side.

 Additionally, the patient had somewhat flared nostrils, which is also common among African American patients considering rhinoplasty.